 How does a bedside commode work?

-For those who have difficulty using a toilet due to physical problems, a bedside commode provides an easy, simpler, and safer way of going to the bathroom without running water.
+For those who have difficulty using a toilet due to physical problems, a bedside commode provides an effortless, simpler, and safer way of going to the bathroom without running water.

 The device is typically used by elderly or disabled individuals who cannot move due to a disability, medical condition, surgery, or injury.
 By reducing the distance between the user's legs and the commode, the user can sit and stand more easily, reducing the risk of straining their back.

-By making commodes portable, users with mobility problems can walk less distance to use the toilet, reducing the risk of complications.
+By making commodes portable, users with mobility problems can walk less distance to use the restroom, reducing the risk of complications.

 The benefits of bedside commodes